home-assistant/developers.home-assistant/docs/operating-system/debugging.md

 ## SSH access

-Home Assistant has two different types of ssh access.
+Home Assistant has two different types of SSH access.
 - End user SSH on port 22, provided by the [SSH add-on].
 Easy to setup and use, but the accessible scope is limited.
 - Host access SSH on port 22222.
 This method provides full access to the host with all privileges (e.g. access to docker).